+Detroit's vacant land holds great potential for feeding Detroiters with local, healthy food while creating economic opportunity.
+Detroit has a unique opportunity to provide food security to a vulnerable population through urban agriculture.
+Food security is defined as a "condition which exists when all of the members of a community have access, in close proximity, to adequate amounts of nutritious, culturally appropriate food at all times, from sources that are environmentally sound and just" by the Detroit Food Security Policy.
 Food insecurity in Detroit is more than double the national rate.
-Nationally, food insecurity is related to obesity as healthy foods such as fresh fruits and vegetables and whole grain products tend to be more expensive than highly processed foods containing added fats, sugar, and salt. $^{58}$
+Nationally, food insecurity is related to obesity as healthy foods such as fresh fruits and vegetables and whole grain products tend to be more expensive than highly processed foods containing added fats, sugar, and salt.

-In general, urban agriculture is appropriate in most non-industrial places throughout the city, as is consistent with the City's Urban Agriculture Ordinance.
-In addition, the open space planning process should identify environmentally critical areas, such as riparian corridors or wetlands, where ecological restoration should be prioritized and where agriculture should be avoided.
-In considering how urban agriculture fits into the larger open space network, the scale of agriculture and adjacent uses should be considered.
-The goals of ensuring food security for Detroiters and creating a food sovereign city should be considered in the planning process.
-Depending on the growing practices, between 3,600 and 5,000 acres of land would be needed for farming to create a food sovereign city.59 The city-wide open space plan could designate a minimum of 3,600 acres of land to farming, with a focus on designating areas for farms in the 3-5 acre scale.
+The goals of ensuring food security for Detroiters and creating a food sovereign city should be considered in the open space planning process.
+Depending on the growing practices, between 3,600 and 5,000 acres of land would be needed for farming to create a food sovereign city.
+The city-wide open space plan could designate 5,000 acres of land to farming, with a focus on designating areas for farms in the 3-5 acre scale.
 Alternatively, open space areas could be designated generally for productive uses and then the community and the market could decide if the land should be used for food production or another productive use.
 This flexibility enables communities to create community-level plans for vacant land, based on their priorities.
-The planning process should also consider if farms over 5 acres are appropriate in the city and if they are appropriate the plan should create guidelines for how to select appropriate locations with community input.

-From the perspective of the DFC Strategic Framework, community gardens (less than 1 acre) are generally appropriate in all areas of the city, consistent with the City's Urban Agriculture Ordinance, but urban farms (over 1 acre) do not align with the goals of increased residential and employment density in areas of growth, so instead should be located in areas of stabilization or transformation.
-Urban farms have particular potential in areas designated as Green Residential in the DFC Strategic Framework because these are areas where people live and where land is available.
-The CCP Report recommends that a majority of farming activities (especially at the 3- 5 acre scale) should be prioritized in Green Residential areas, but that some larger scale farming may be appropriate in transformation areas.
+Appropriately scaled places to grow food should be allowed and encouraged not just as temporary uses, but as permanent uses in all areas of the city to provide people access to local, healthy food options, consistent with the City's Urban Agriculture Ordinance.
+Urban farms (over 1 acre) have particular potential in areas designated as Green

+Residential in the DFC Strategic Framework because these are areas where people live and where land is available.
+The CCP Report recommends that a majority of farming activities (especially at the 3-5 acre scale) should be prioritized in Green Residential areas, but that some larger scale farming may be appropriate in transformation areas.
+Community gardens can be incorporated into mixed-use areas targeted for growth to improve quality of life and to provide access to food in higher density areas.